360trev/ME7RomTool_Ferrari/README.md

    -valves  : Try to identify exhaust valve opening table in the firmware.

    -fixsums : Try to correct checksums, if they are corrected it will automatically save a file with original name plus appending '_corrected.bin'.

+   -force   : If a checksummed file needs saving overwrite it anyway if it already exists.

+   -outfile : Optional filename for saving romfiles after they have been modified (overrides default name)

    Q. How does this work?

    This tool not only finds signatures it also extract segment information directly